Seershika-Kakuru/Online-Auction-System---Application/README.md

 - mySQL: Querying language to create and manage the database on the backend.
 - IDEA used: Eclipse

-  ## NOTE 1: SEE THE MAIN BRANCH FOR THE APPLICATION CODE
+## SEE THE MAIN BRANCH FOR THE APPLICATION CODE
-  ## This is a project that is done exclusively as part of a Rutgers Computer Science class and cannot be plagiarized, please refer to the Rutgers Academic Integrity Policy before committing to any action.
+## IMPORTANT NOTE: This is a project that is done exclusively as part of a Rutgers Computer Science class and cannot be plagiarized, please refer to the Rutgers Academic Integrity Policy before committing to any action.